-The Literacy and numeracy support implementation guide provides more information on delivering literacy and numeracy support to Skills First students, including:
+The literacy and numeracy support implementation guide provides more information, including:

-- the list of subjects you can offer - which qualifications you must have on your scope of registration.
+- the list of subjects available - which qualifications you must have on your scope of registration.

-You don't need to do a further pre-training review to justify enrolling the student in the Literacy and numeracy support program subjects.
+You don't need to do a further pre-training review to justify enrolling the student in the literacy and numeracy support program subjects.

-LN support is not treated like foundation skills program, so even if a student has a qualification higher than a Certificate IV, they're still eligible.
+Literacy and numeracy support is not treated like a foundation skills program, so even if a student has a qualification higher than a Certificate IV, they're still eligible.